How we designed a perfect indoor mapping solution for malls

 On , by

-Introduction to our process
+Introduction to our process#introduction-to-our-process

 Every time there is an idea comes in, we brainstorm to find the solution for it.
 We sit in small, scattered groups and cover our office with sticky notes stuck everywhere possible and all kinds of markers lying on the floor.
 When we brainstorm, we put our heads together to get a clear understanding of even the tiniest thought relevant to the idea.
 When everybody as a group thinks aloud, we get so many a different perspectives all culminating into the same idea - this way one idea gets broken down into many tiny pieces.
 Each piece will talk about one way of looking at the idea.
 The group always consist of a mix of people dealing with different walks of life.
 This way we brainstorm a larger, specifically targeted user experience and trying to cover everyone’s expectation.